hhoke/blog/fabric_deploy_migration.md

 ### Hacks Required

-You could do things straightforwardly in fabric 1 that require ugly workarounds in fabric2:
+You could do things straightforwardly in fabric 1 that require ugly workarounds in fabric2.

+For example, I needed to use workarounds because I could not do the following:

 - [use `put` with `use_sudo`](https://github.com/fabric/fabric/issues/1750)
 - [use Invoke contexts like `with cd` with Groups](https://github.com/fabric/fabric/issues/1861)